 Screen Size and Resolution

-There are ample resolutions to game on, and the best starting point we believe is 1080p.
+There are ample resolutions to game on, and the best starting point, we believe is 1080p.
 With monitors, pixel density matters a lot as you would be sitting just a few steps away from your monitor, and hence the gaming resolution should strike the right balance with the size of the display.

 Refresh Rate and Response Time

-With the current generation of consoles now taking a giant leap in quality and offering more frame rates in some supported games, and that too at a high resolution, getting a monitor with at least a 120Hz response rate is important if you want to take advantage of this massive upgrade.
+With the current generation of consoles taking a giant leap in quality and offering more frame rates in some supported games, and that too at a high resolution, getting a monitor with at least a 120Hz response rate is essential if you want to take advantage of this massive upgrade.

 Even some discrete graphics units cannot process a high number of frames at high resolution, but the PS5 comes with the latest HDMI 2.1 that supports a 120Hz refresh rate, and that too on a 4K or UHD resolution.